Julia-Nicolas/julia-nicolas.github.io/_pages/research.md

 **Examining Immigrant Healthcare Access Inequalities in France: An Intersectional Approach**

 Working paper.
 Draft coming soon.

-This paper adopts an intersectional perspective to analyze inequalities in healthcare access among immigrant populations in France.

 *Presented at:* CREST Socio Day; ECSR Conference 2025 (Cologne).